Scenic Beach State Park

 - Printable park brochure (PDF).

-A watercraft launch is 0.5 mile east of the park and is administered by the Department of Fish and Game.
-A sticker is required for launching.
+A watercraft launch is 0.5 mile east of the park off of Misery Point and is managed by Washington Fish and Wildlife.
+A Discover Pass or WDFW vehicle access pass is required.
 Dock and moorage are available at Seabeck, 1 mile east of the park.

 The park has 50 standard campsites, two hiker/biker sites, one dump station, two restrooms (both ADA) and four showers.
 Eighteen pull-through sites accommodate 32-foot camping units (no hookups).
 Bicycles may be ridden only on pavement, and riders must use caution in this hilly campground with blind curves.